Sertraline (sir-tra-leen) hydrochloride

 Do not take more than 200 mg a day for the conditions listed above.

-The usual starting dose is one 50 mg tablet a day if taking throughout the menstrual cycle.
+The usual starting dose is one 50 mg tablet a day.
 This may be increased to a maximum of 150 mg a day if needed.
 Increase the dose in a step wise fashion.
 If you are unclear how to do this ask your pharmacist or doctor for advice.

-The usual starting dose is one 50 mg tablet a day if taking for the last 14 days of the menstrual cycle.
+The usual starting dose is one 50 mg tablet a day.
 This may be increased to a maximum of 100 mg a day.

 Do not take more than the maximum doses recommended above for PMDD.